bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p diode.md

 #### IV graph
 ![[Pasted image 20211121234522.png]]

 You can see stuff, there is the reverse leakage current there too.
-Yeah, th
+Yeah, that exists (I want to [[go to sleep]], nope I'm drawing the line.
+Finishing this is future me's problem, god I would hate to be that guy).

+(future me here, past me you are a dick.)

+('procrastination future me' here, 'past future me' fuck you.
+Now I have even more work to do but I will spare 'future future future m')